Less is More: Why 2D Warehouse Barcode Labels Are Increasing in Popularity

-“An imaging scanner can read a barcode in any direction – even upside down,” Aitken said.
+“An imaging scanner can read a barcode in any direction – even upside down,” Bender said.
 “Warehouse workers like them because it translates into faster, easier scans.
 They can also typically read a 2D barcode that might be slightly damaged from, say, a close encounter with a lift truck.
 That means less manual data entry and less opportunity for errors.”

 2D imagers have the added benefit of being able to read linear barcodes, too.

-“One thing to watch for is glare,” Aitken added.
+“One thing to watch for is glare,” Bender added.
 “Occasionally, imaging scanners have difficulty reading barcodes with any glare that might be reflecting off a glossy finish.
 We typically manufacture our labels with a matte finish to avoid those potential problems.”

 Ideal for Vertical Location Labels

 2D barcodes are particularly beneficial on vertical (totem) location labels where space on the upright rack is limited.
 The larger information capabilities allow for a compact barcode that contains both a location ID and a multifunctional data string.

 “2D barcodes are being used more broadly for a reason,” Bender said.
 “They’re a perfect solution for today’s complex, smart warehouses.”

 Not Sure What’s Right for Your Organization?